tjgillis/sdk-ios/README.markdown

 Using the SDK
 =============
 ### Device tracking
 It is possible to track individual iOS devices using different device identifiers.
-The identifiers that PlayHaven relies on most are identifierForAdvertising (IDFA), device MAC address (MAC), and Open Device Identification Number (ODIN).
-Since IDFA is only available on iOS 6.0 and later, and a significant portion of the iOS market is still on 5.x, it is important that MAC and ODIN be available for PlayHaven to use.
-By default, `PH_USE_MAC_ADDRESS=1` is set, which sends the device's wifi MAC address and ODIN values for the current device with the open request.
+The identifiers that PlayHaven relies on most are identifierForAdvertising (IDFA), IDFV and device MAC address (MAC).
+Since IDFA and IDFV are only available on iOS 6.0 and later, and a significant portion of the iOS market is still on 5.x, it is important that MAC be available for PlayHaven to use.
+By default, `PH_USE_MAC_ADDRESS=1` is set, which sends the device's wifi MAC address for the current device with the open request.
 If you previously added the preprocessor macro `PH_USE_MAC_ADDRESS=0`, **you should remove it**.

 PlayHaven no longer uses UDID, as Apple is no longer accepting apps which use it.